OSC/ood-documentation/source/customization_overview.rst

      - replace ``$APP`` above with the name of the app directory deployed to ``/var/www/ood/apps/sys``
      - Modify Rails application behavior `using Ruby code <https://guides.rubyonrails.org/configuring.html#using-initializer-files>`__.
 Since this is application code environment variables can be set, removed.
-     - This method is specific to Ruby on Rails applications: Activejobs, Dashboard, File Editor, and Job Composer.
+     - This method is specific to Ruby on Rails applications: Activejobs, Dashboard, and Job Composer.
 You can add multiple initializer files in this directory and they will be loaded in alphabetical order